Team3S: 3000GT & Stealth Wednesday, January 22 2003 Volume

 immediately jumps to 62 psi and stays there as long as boost is above 0

 psi.
-Does anyone else with an aftermarket FPR and a fuel pressure gauge
+Does anyone else with an aftermarket FPR and a fuel pressure

 experience a similar issue?